 During the same period, U.S. Census Bureau figures show that the total number of Mexican immigrants remained constant at 11.8 million, the Spanish banking group, which has a service for immigration study in Mexico, said.

 It is estimated that the number of documented Mexican immigrants who entered the United States "should also have increased by a similar figure (400,000 during the same years)" to compensate for the outflow of undocumented people, the bank said.

-The report says that the number of Mexican immigrants decreased in states such as Arizona (by 13.2 percent between 2007 and 2010), Florida (41.4 percent), Georgia (21.6 percent), Alabama (37.3 percent) and Tennessee (31.9 percent), in which anti-immigration laws have been implemented or are being discussed.
+The report says that the number of Mexican immigrants decreased in states such as Arizona (by 13.2 percent between 2007 and 2010), Florida (41.4 percent), Georgia (21.6 percent), Alabama (37.3 percent and Tennessee (31.9 percent), in which anti-immigration laws have been implemented or are being discussed.

-It also decreased in other states such as California, where the number of Mexican immigrants fell by 4.7 percent, as well as in Maryland (51.2 percent), Oregon (41.2 percent) and Arkansas (49.8 percent), "the high unemployment among Mexican migrants could be spurring their exit," the report said.
+In contrast, in other states such as California, where the number of Mexican immigrants fell by 4.7 percent, as well as in Maryland (51.2 percent), Oregon (41.2 percent) and Arkansas (49.8 percent), "the high unemployment among Mexican migrants could be spurring their exit," the report said.

 In general, Mexican migrants "are moving to states with low unemployment, or to states near those that have toughened their actions against immigrants like: Texas, New Jersey, Virginia, Washington and Michigan," BBVA said.

 The poverty rate among Mexican immigrants is double that of the U.S. population in general, the report said.